 - winter climbing

 - skiing - mainly cross-country and ski-touring

 The club is affiliated to Mountaineering Scotland (formerly known as 'Mountaineering Council of Scotland').

-There is some more general information about the club here on this page, and more details are scattered around the rest of the site - see the 'web site plan' below for a sort of index of where to look for things.
+There is general information about the club here on this page, and more details are scattered around the rest of the site - see the 'web site plan' below for an index of where to look for things.